 4.3.
-Geography
+Geography12

-The household addresses from each wave have been geocoded and assigned a 2001 Census Collection District (CD), 2006 Census CD, 2011 Statistical Area Level 1 (SA1), a 2011 Local Government Area and the 2016 Statistical Area Level 1 (SA1)12.
-2011 Statistical Area Level 1 (SA1) and other ASGS 2011 geography variables are added for all waves.
+The household addresses from each wave have been geocoded and are assigned the following:

+- 2001 Census Collection District (CD);

+- 2006 Census CD:

+- 2011 Statistical Area Level 1 (SA1) and 2011 Local Government Area;

+- 2016 Statistical Area Level 1 (SA1); and

+- 2021 Statistical Area Level 1 (SA1) and 2021 Local Government Area.

 Where the address details were not sufficient to geocode exactly, the nearest cross section or street segment was used.
 Further, some fuzzy matching and manual look-up of maps were employed where the street name or suburb did not provide a reasonable match.